 XYZ Corporation is pleased to offer John Smith the position of Account Executive in our New York City location.

 The next section should provide critical details about the offered position, including salary, benefits, the person you will report to, and responsibilities/expectations.
 A typical letter looks like this example:

 The starting salary for the Account Executive position is $40,000.
 In addition to this base salary, you will have the potential to earn additional income through the sales compensation program.
 The corresponding compensation plan is attached or can be obtained from the hiring manager, Jane Doe.
 As a full-time employee of XYZ Corporation, you will be eligible to receive health care benefits after 60 days of employment.
 We offer several options for health insurance, and further information about our available plans will be provided on your first day of employment.

 As an Account Executive for XYZ Corporation, you will be responsible for an annual revenue quota of $500,000 as well as for updating pertinent customer information in our Customer Records Database.

 Unless you live in Montana, the only U.S. state in which an employer must provide good cause for firing someone, the offer will contain an at-will statement that says the company can terminate your employment—and you can quit—at any time and for any reason.

 Start Date and Conditions

-If all looks and feels right in the offer letter, your next task is to simply reply to the employer with your decision.
-Part of your reply may be to point out some areas of concern that you may have with the details of the offer letter.
-If there is an issue that is truly concerning, like the starting salary is lower than expected, do not accept the offer until a new offer letter is sent to you.
-It may be hard to put a decision on hold until things are cleared up but you'll be better off in the long run by doing so.
+If something is amiss, the primary purpose of your reply will be to point out the area of concern you have regarding the company's letter.
+If, for example, the starting salary is lower than you expected, do not accept the offer until a new offer letter is sent to you.
+It may be hard to put your acceptance on hold until things are cleared up, but you'll be better off in the long run for doing so.